yutadd/yutadd/README.md

 ## stats📈
 ・I'm interested in **blockchain**,**web3** technologies.

-・I creating 2nd blockchain that using PoA algorithm!

 ・I used to programing using java lang.

 ・I am building my second blockchain system with PoA algorithm for enterprises.